HYPOTHYROID AND YOUR DOG

 Research done at Auburn University indicates that in-house T4 tests are unreliable and inaccurate about 52 percent of the time in dogs.
 “Having treated lots of animals for hypothyroidism, the most important thing I can recommend is the panel versus the total T4.
 Every time I think that you can tell something from doing just a total T4, I’m mistaken,” says Dr. Pressler.
 In addition to the possibility of inaccurate readings, the total T4 can be in the “standard” reference range, but too low for a particular dog’s age, breed, or size.
 And the other levels found in a full thyroid panel give a much clearer picture about how the thyroid is functioning.
 A complete thyroid panel tests these six levels, plus TgAA:

-• Total levels of thyroid hormones thyroxine (T4), and
+• Total levels of thyroid hormones thyroxine (T4) and Triiodothyronine (T3)

 Dr. Dodds says that testing for autoantibodies is particularly important, because elevated levels of autoantibodies indicate thyroiditis, regardless of T4 or T3 levels.
 “Those animals are having inflammatory immune-mediated lymphocytes attack and damage the thyroid gland,” she explains.
 It’s important to proactively treat these dogs, she adds, because when you’re dealing with behavior issues, the dog could end up with serious aggression before the total T4 ever tests too low.